spessasus/soundfont-proposals/default_modulators.md

 ## The Problem
 Currently, soundfont does not allow us to add default modulators.
 The only way to do so, is by adding them to _every instrument_ which is absolutely terrible.
 ## The Solution
-I propose to add a `DMOD` sub chunk within the INFO chunk.
-The formatting would be exactly the same as `PMOD` or `IMOD` modulator list, that is:
+I propose to add a `DMOD` sub chunk within the INFO list.

+This chunk would be optional, have no length limit and the formatting would be exactly the same as `PMOD` or `IMOD` modulator list, that is:

 ```c
 struct sfModList